 Allow individuals to sign up as cooks or judges.
 The cooks will be put into a round-robin-style tournament.
 They must use items found in the office break room to prepare snacks for the judges.
 There will two rounds within each matchup; a savory round and a sweet round.
 The cooking competitions continue until one winner is identified.

 Have everyone form a circle and hold hands and put a hula hoop on the shoulder of one of the people.
 The goal of the activity is to get the hoop around all the members of the circle dropping hands.

 Give people the opportunity to celebrate each other’s different backgrounds.
 On International Day people can bring in a favorite dish and share it with the rest of the office.

 5. Flash Mob Surprise

 Have managers organize departments into large dance troupes.
-The department can vote on a song and then choreograph a group dance to surprise another department with.
-These flash mobs or surprise dances can occur throughout the year with each department getting their own chance to shine.
+The department can vote on a song and then choreograph a group dance to surprise another department.
+These flash mobs or surprise dances can occur throughout the year with each department getting its own chance to shine.

 Block out a week of the year, one that may be less busy than others, and allow departments to prank other departments.
 The pranks should be fun and harmless, but brew a sense of friendly mischief and competition between departments.

 Around the December holidays, put everyone’s name in a bucket and pass it around, allowing each person to pick out a name.
-They then buy a gift for the person they picked out of the bucket.
-Gifts can range, however it is recommended that a price limit be set for the gifts.
+They then buy a gift for the person whose name they picked out of the bucket.
+Gifts can range, though it is highly recommended to set a price limit.

 8. Fitness Program

-Before beginning this program, set a step goal for the office to reach by the end of the program.
-Supply all people with pedometers and have them record their steps for each day in a Google Doc.
-At the end of the program calculate the total steps and see if your office has achieved the goal.
+Before beginning, set a step goal for the office to reach by the end of the program.
+Supply all people with pedometers and have them record their steps for each day in a Google Doc or Google Sheets.
+At the end of the program, calculate the total steps and see if your office has achieved the goal.